 If you enroll in our TickApp research tool, we include an easy way to photograph and submit a picture of your tick for identification under the "Report a Tick" function.

-The Wisconsin Medical Entomology Lab also provides identification services to the public.
+The Wisconsin Department of Health Services also provides identification services to the public.
 With this service you are able to submit an image of the tick or you may send in the tick.
-We recommend that you keep the tick until hearing from our Laboratory about the identification in case we need more images or have further questions.
+We recommend that you keep the tick until hearing from the laboratory about the identification in case we need more images or have further questions.

 Want to try to identify the tick yourself?